nkrao220/capstone-1/README.md

 This model yielded an Adjusted R<sup>2</sup> of 0.56.
 Looking at the correlation map of the features below, it seems like there might be multicollinearity issues.
+This is supported by my model also having a high Condition Number.
 Taking out certain collinear features may greatly import my Adjusted R<sup>2</sup>.
 While this is not ideal, it is enough to be able to identify some potential predictors of segregation.

 <img src="img/corr_map.png">